Tool Policies

 "reason": "Shell execution blocked for this agent"

 }'All fields except action are optional.
 If both mcp_tool_id and agent_id are omitted, a project-wide default is created.
+Creating a policy is an Editor action.

 Emergency Stop